News + People

 Employee Spotlight: Judy Ouyang

 At Participate Learning, we offer dual language and global leaders programs.
 We believe that our program offerings will help to create a more equitable and inclusive learning environment for all students by uniting the world through global education.

-This mission is our motivating factor behind all the work we do, and it would not be possible without the dedication and support of our Global Schools team.
+This mission is our motivating factor behind all the work we do, and it would not be possible without the dedication and support of our global team.
 Read on to learn more about the experiences and expertise of our education programs manager, Judy Ouyang.

 Path to Participate Learning

 Judy was born and raised in Nanjing, China, which is the capital of Jiangsu Province.
 She went to Nanjing Foreign Language School and then continued on to get her undergraduate degree at Guangdong University of Foreign Studies in Guangzhou.
 After she graduated, she moved to the U.S. to pursue a master’s degree in elementary education at the University of Toledo in Ohio.

 Once she finished her schooling, Judy moved to Chapel Hill, North Carolina, where she taught in a dual language (DL) classroom at Glenwood Elementary School for 12 years.
 Glenwood was the first school in North Carolina to implement a Mandarin DL immersion program.
 Judy also spent a year teaching in Singapore at the Singapore American School.

 During her time teaching in Chapel Hill, she taught multiple grade levels and is well-versed in K-5 curriculum and instruction.
 Her expertise in Mandarin dual language immersion programs provided her with the opportunity to present at the National Chinese Language Conference twice in her career.